 The Amgen Foundation created ABE in 1990.
 Today, the Amgen Foundation directs and funds ABE in 23 locations worldwide.
 The Amgen Foundation seeks to advance excellence in science education to inspire the next generation of innovators, as well as to invest in strengthening communities where Amgen staff members live and work.

-To date, the Foundation has donated more than $375 million to local, regional, and international non-profit organizations that impact society in inspiring and innovative ways.
+To date, the Amgen Foundation has committed $375 million to nonprofits dedicated to impacting lives in inspiring and innovative ways.
 Learn more about the Foundation's commitment to the scientists of tomorrow at www.amgeninspires.com and follow them on Twitter (@AmgenFoundation).

 Amgen Foundation Education Initiatives

-The Amgen Foundation has contributed over $200 million to advancing science education programming globally.
+To date, the Amgen Foundation has committed $200 million to meaningful, evidence-based initiatives that advance science education.
 In addition to supporting ABE, the Amgen Foundation supports the following science and biotechnology education initiatives:

 Each summer, hundreds of undergraduates step into some of the world’s premier research universities and institutions to participate in the Amgen Scholars Program.
 Students conduct hands-on research in the lab alongside top faculty, participate in seminars and networking events, and take part in symposia with their peers and leading scientists.